entigolabs/platform-apis/docs/docs/guides/Create a secret.md

 Create an External Secret manifest and deploy it to the cluster.
 It is a good practice to include it in the application's Helm chart.

+By default, ClusterSecretStore is created by the Infralib external-secrets module.

 ```yaml
 # Example External Secret manifest
 apiVersion: external-secrets.io/v1